-3.3.1.6.2 Adapter Teaming
+3.2.8.2 Adapter Teaming

 InfiniBand adapter teaming can group a set of interfaces inside a network adapter or a number of physical network adapters into a virtual interface that provides the fault-tolerance function.
+The fault-tolerance teaming type is the only mode supported in adapter teaming.
 The non-active interfaces in a team are in a standby mode and will take over the network traffic in the event of a link failure in the active interface.
 Only one interface is active at any given time.